Technologicat/unpythonic/doc/features.md

 #### `memoize`

 **Changed in v0.15.0.** *Fix bug: `memoize` is now thread-safe.
-Even when the same memoized function instance is called concurrently from multiple threads.
-Exactly one thread will compute the result.
+Even when the same memoized function instance is called concurrently from multiple threads, exactly one thread will compute the result.
 If `f` is recursive, the thread that acquired the lock is the one that is allowed to recurse into the memoized `f`.*

 [*Memoization*](https://en.wikipedia.org/wiki/Memoization) is a functional programming technique, meant to be used with [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 It caches the return value, so that *for each unique set of arguments*, the original function will be evaluated only once.
 All arguments must be hashable.